Overnight Oats is super easy to make, affordable, healthy and filling which makes it the perfect breakfast!

 Overnight Oats has to be one of my favourite daily breakfast options which I eat every day in the warmer seasons.
 It’s super easy to make, affordable, healthy and filling which makes it the perfect breakfast.

 It’s also great for meal prep as you can make a few portions for a few days in advance which saves so much time and hassle.
+The classic base is usually the same as my classic Overnight oats recipe.

 I love making different flavours and variations of overnight oats to keep it interesting.
 Two of my favourite things to eat are chocolate and peanut butter, so I naturally had to make this into a fun healthy breakfast option!
 The flavours are amazing together, whilst it might look and sound decadent, it’s not too sweet as the combination is nicely balanced.